Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 For the next few days, Nashville will be filled with the sounds of the Music City Hot Chicken Festival, Brewer’s Festival, and more.

 San Juan Islands

 Average temperatures and precipitation: highs of 67F (19C) and lows of 50F (10C); 4 days of rain

 Reasons to visit the San Juan Islands in July: whale watching, beat the heat, lavender festival

-You can choose Moran State Park from many state parks, with 38 miles of trails, five lakes, and picnic shelters where you can stay for a whole day.
+You can choose Moran State Park from many state parks with 38 miles of trails, five lakes, and picnic shelters where you can stay for a whole day.

 More exciting views are waiting for you in Lime Kiln Point State Park, the best place for whale watching.
-Come back to the park’s lighthouse to spot orcas, humpback, minke whales, sea lions, and seals if you have time.
+Come back to the park’s lighthouse to spot orcas, humpbacks, minke whales, sea lions, and seals if you have time.